Revelations (The X-Files)

 "Revelations" is the eleventh episode of the third season of the science fiction television series The X-Files.
 It premiered on the Fox network on December 15, 1995.
-It was written by Kim Newton and directed by David Nutter, and featured guest appearances by R. Lee Ermey, Kevin Zegers, Sam Bottoms, and Kenneth Welsh.
+It was written by Kim Newton and directed by David Nutter, and featured guest appearances by R. Lee Ermey, Kevin Zegers, Sam Bottoms, Michael Berryman, and Kenneth Welsh.
 The episode is a "Monster-of-the-Week" story, unconnected to the series' wider mythology.
 "Revelations" earned a Nielsen household rating of 10, being watched by 15.25 million people in its initial broadcast.
 The episode received mixed to positive reviews.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.
 In this episode, Mulder and Scully investigate a case where fake stigmatics are being murdered.
 When a boy shows signs of being a real stigmatic, Mulder and Scully attempt to protect him, fearing that he will be the latest victim.

 "Revelations" became a minor storyline milestone for the series with the exploration of Scully's faith as a Roman Catholic.
 Throughout the remainder of the series, her Catholic faith served as a cornerstone, although at times a contradiction to her otherwise rigid skepticism of the paranormal.
 Furthermore, while Mulder is usually the believer and Scully is usually the skeptic, "Revelations" features a role reversal with Scully becoming the believer and Mulder becoming the skeptic, a move that Duchovny called "a refreshing change of pace."